 A consistent All-Star outfielder forever immortalized in a heartbreaking photograph, standing dejected as Bobby Thomson's 'Shot Heard 'Round the World' sailed over his head.

-Andy Pafko enjoyed a fine, 17-year major league career as a smooth-fielding outfielder with a reliable bat, a four-time All-Star who played for three storied National League franchises.
-He broke in with the Chicago Cubs, becoming a fan favorite at Wrigley Field and hitting over .300 three times.
-A key piece of the 'Whiz Kids' Philadelphia Phillies team that won the 1950 pennant, he was famously traded to the Brooklyn Dodgers in 1951, a move that placed him squarely in baseball history.
-In the decisive third game of the playoff against the New York Giants, Pafko, playing left field at the Polo Grounds, could only watch and slump against the wall as Bobby Thomson's pennant-winning home run cleared the fence.
-That moment of defeat, captured in a iconic photograph, unfairly overshadows his substantial accomplishments.
+Andy Pafko played 17 major league seasons as a smooth-fielding outfielder with a reliable bat.
+He was a four-time All-Star who represented three storied National League franchises.
+Pafko broke in with the Chicago Cubs, became a fan favorite at Wrigley Field, and hit over .300 three times.
+He was a key piece of the 'Whiz Kids' Philadelphia Phillies team that won the 1950 pennant.
+Traded to the Brooklyn Dodgers in 1951, he took his position in left field at the Polo Grounds during the decisive third game of the playoff against the New York Giants.
+Pafko could only watch and slump against the wall as Bobby Thomson's pennant-winning home run cleared the fence.
+That moment of defeat, captured in a famous photograph, unfairly overshadows his substantial accomplishments.
 He later found success with the Milwaukee Braves, hitting a home run in the 1957 World Series and earning a championship ring the following year.
-Pafko was the quintessential solid professional, whose career is a reminder that even excellent players can become defined by a single, agonizing instant.
+Pafko was the quintessential solid professional whose career reminds us that even excellent players can become defined by a single, agonizing instant.

 1901–1927